 He was killed by her father, the White Dragon King, after going on some sort of murderous rampage.
 Ryuuji was cursed by a lost precious at some point, apparently, but all we get as far as meat on that bone is a brief flashback.

-Fortunately Ryuuji intervenes and manages to save the both of them with Rose’s help, destroying the sword in the process.
+Fortunately, Ryuuji intervenes and manages to save both of them with Rose’s help, destroying the sword in the process.
 And Misaki is none too thrilled to find out he and Rose are engaged.